Master's Programme in Computer, Communication and Information Sciences – Security and Cloud Computing

 - understand the architectural principles of distributed services and applications.

-They are also able to design, analyse and implement distributed, mobile and cloud computing systems.
+They will also be able to design, analyse and implement distributed, mobile and cloud computing systems.

-The required background for the Security and Cloud Computing major includes sufficient skills in:
+The required background for the Security and Cloud Computing major:

 - mathematics (linear algebra, calculus, probability theory, statistics, and discrete mathematics)